Semester-by-semester courses, IGETC requirements, and major prerequisites — verified from real articulation data.

 FAQ

-UCI Biology requires a minimum 3.0 cumulative UC-transferable GPA to be eligible, but the median GPA of admitted California community college transfers to UCI is 3.77 — so treat 3.0 as the floor, not the target.
-If you're aiming for the TAG guarantee, you'll need a 3.4 UC-transferable GPA, and that number has to hold through the spring semester before you transfer.
+UCI requires a minimum 3.0 cumulative UC-transferable GPA for Biological Sciences admission, but the median GPA among admitted California community college transfers is 3.77.
+If you're aiming for the TAG guarantee, you'll need at least a 3.4.
+Your grades in CHEM 50 through CHEM 62 and BIOL 4 and BIOL 5 carry the most weight.

 Explore More